Viterbi Decoder

 Hard decision (by default) | Unquantized

-• Hard decision - the decoder uses the Hemming distance to compute the branching metric.
-The input must be a vector of hard decision values that represent 0 or 1.
-The data type of the input must be double precision, single precision, logical or numeric.
+Hard decision— the decoder uses the Hamming distance to calculate the branching metric.
+The input must contain a vector of hard decision values, which are 0 or 1.
+The input data type must be double precision, single precision, logical or numeric. -

-• Unquantised - the decoder uses Euclidean distance to compute the branching metric.
-The input data must be a vector of real values of double or single precision, unquantised.
-The object converts positive values to logical ones and negative values to logical zeros.
+Unquantized— the decoder uses the Euclidean distance to calculate the branching metric.
+The input data must be a vector of real values of double or single precision, non-quantized.
+The object converts positive values to logical ones, and negative values to logical zeros.

 Traceback decoding parameters